Advertiser Disclosure

 • thumbs-downNot viable everywhere

-Uber Eats is a popular local delivery app with a dense network of local merchants, many of which are small, independently owned businesses.
+Uber Eats is a popular local delivery app with a dense network of local merchants, many of which are small, independently owned-businesses.
 These include restaurants, grocery stores, drugstores, liquor stores, and general-purpose retailers.

 If you’re looking to monetize your spare time by tapping into the gig economy as a delivery driver, Uber Eats is a great way to earn some extra cash.
 All you need is a car, bike, or scooter and a willingness to out-hustle your fellow couriers.
-According to the company, Uber Eats workers can earn $25 per hour or more in some markets at periods of peak demand.

-How Uber Eats Works for Delivery Employees
+How Uber Eats Works for Delivery Drivers

 Basic Eligibility Requirements